Claude for Ecommerce: 10 Things You Can Do Today

 and a recommended action.

-This is the shift from "AI as analyst" to "AI as proactive monitor."
+This is the shift from "AI as analyst" to "AI as operator."
 The dashboard waits for you.
-The agent finds you and tells you what to look at.
+The agent finds you.

 9. Personalize Email and SMS by Customer Segment

-Claude reads your Klaviyo segment definitions plus past send performance through Polar MCP, then drafts 4-8 variant copies tuned to each cohort, ready for your team to load into Klaviyo and send.
+Claude reads a Klaviyo segment definition plus past send performance through Polar MCP, then drafts variant copy tuned to each cohort.

 From Polar, pull our top 4 customer segments by 90-day revenue and